 Courts Service website – the excellent home page of the Irish Courts Service with the legal diary online, information about courts nationwide, links and the most important recent decisions of the superior courts.

-Supreme Court of Ireland – the latest and most important judgments from what used to be Ireland’s final court of appeal.
+Supreme Court of Ireland – the latest and most important judgments from what remains Ireland’s final court of appeal.

 Irish Statute Book – all Irish statutes from 1922 in a searchable database, plus the Irish Constitution and statutory instruments.
 An invaluable resource.